Priyakanta Laishram

 Priyakanta Laishram (born 7 November 1998) is an Indian actor, film director, film producer, screenwriter, and film editor from the Meitei ethnicity of Imphal, Manipur who predominantly works in Manipuri films.
 Known for his socially relevant and unconventional films, he began making children's films at the age of 9 using a Nokia N70 mobile phone, receiving recognitions including The Youngest Filmmaker 2009 from Nokia and Manipur's Rising Star 2011 from Asian News International.
 His directorial work includes Oneness, notable for being Manipur’s first film centered on same-sex relationships.
 Laishram has won numerous accolades for his films, including a Manipur State Film Award and the Best Director Northeast award at the Prag Cine Awards.

-Some of his notable works are Oneness, The Foul Truth, Up-Close With Priyakanta Laishram, Spaced Out - Panthung Di Kadaaida!, Who Said Boys Can't Wear Makeup?, It's Not My Choice and I am Special.
+Some of his notable works are Oneness, The Foul Truth, It's Not My Choice, Spaced Out - Panthung Di Kadaaida!, Who Said Boys Can't Wear Makeup?, I Am Special, and Up-Close With Priyakanta Laishram.

 Early life and education

 He was born on 7 November 1998 in the Imphal East district of Manipur.
 His father Harendra Laishram is a Manipur Police Officer and his mother Jibanlata Laishram was an actress.
 His elder sister Caroline Laishram is a fashion designer.

-Following a battle with Amyotrophic lateral sclerosis, his mother died in 2016.
+After suffering from amyotrophic lateral sclerosis (ALS), his mother died in 2016.
 At the age of 16, he moved to Chandigarh to attend his senior secondary school.
 He then switched to Mumbai to pursue his bachelor's degree.

 At Mumbai University, Laishram earned a bachelor of arts in mass media with a concentration in advertising.
 He also holds an honours degree in Sociology from Chandigarh's Panjab University.
 He completed his Master's degree in Journalism and Mass Communication with distinction from Amity University, Noida in 2024.

 Career

 2007–2011: Mobile phone filmmaking

 Priyakanta Laishram started making short films when he was 9 years old by using a mobile phone, Nokia N70.
-At the age of 11, his first full length children's film, Lammuknarure was released in 2009.
+Before making his children's films, he created and filmed stories using toys, an activity that marked his earliest experiments with filmmaking.
+At the age of 11, his first children's film, Lammuknarure was released in 2009.

-Later that year, he directed two more children's films, Achumbadi Amarni, shot on Nokia N70 and Chan-Thoibi shot on Sony Cyber-shot camera.
+Later that year, he directed two more children's films, Achumbadi Amarni, shot on a Nokia N70 and edited using the phone's built-in video editing software, and Chan-Thoibi, shot on a Sony Cyber-shot camera.
+He wrote, directed and edited all three films, which featured children from his neighbourhood, family and circle of friends.
 He received recognition as Manipur's Rising Star by Asian News International, The Youngest Filmmaker 2009 by Nokia, and Youth Icon 2009 by Mongba Hanba Magazine.
+His story was later featured by Reuters, bringing attention to his early filmmaking.

 Laishram in 2007, at the age of 9 shooting his short film on Nokia N70.